 The BTO's Heronries Census has gathered nest counts annually since 1928 at an increasing proportion of the UK's heronries.
 We aim to count as many heronries as possible each year and to ensure that newly established sites are quickly discovered and brought into the programme of annual counts.

-The BTO Heronries Census collects nest counts of herons from as many heronries as possible in the UK each year.
-The main species covered is Grey Heron but Little Egret is fully included, as are rarer species of colonial herons such as Cattle Egrets (which nested in the UK for the first time in 2008).
+The main species covered is Grey Heron but Little Egret is fully included, as are rarer species of colonial waterbirds such as Cattle Egrets (which nested in the UK for the first time in 2008).
 Nest counts of Cormorants are also collected, especially where they are nesting alongside herons.
 Data are shared with county recorders and for rare species with the Rare Breeding Birds Panel.

 The long history of the Heronries Census has been interspersed with periodic Heronries Surveys which have expanded upon its coverage in particular years.
 Heronries Surveys (of varying aims and scope) were undertaken in 1928, 1954, 1964, 1985 and 2003.
-The count data from all these surveys are fully subsumed into the Heronries Census database.
+The count data from all these surveys are integrated fully with the Heronries Census database.

 How to take part

 If you find a colony of nesting Grey Herons or other waterbirds and suspect it may not be known to the Heronries Census, please report it to us – or make a general enquiry – at email@example.com.

 Once registered for this survey and allocated one or more heronries to count, you can input, view and edit your Heronries Census data online.
 Please login or register now, using the buttons above, to begin using the online system – or continue to use Heronries Census cards to submit your data, if you prefer.
 More info here.